 - Moving to another location

 - Intentional violation of company rules

 You must have earned sufficient wages in the base period to setup monetary eligibility.

 How to apply

-The filing process can be done by either phone or internet.
-You can file online here, or call (615)253-0800/1(877)813-0950.
-Note that the online process can only be done Sunday-Friday 8am-Midnight.
+The filing process can be done by on the internet.
+You can file online here.
+Note that the online process can only be done Monday through Friday 7:00AM to 6:00PM and Sunday 8:00AM to 5:00PM, closed Saturdays.
+Also note that you should not apply using a mobile device as their form is not mobile-friendly yet.
 Benefit Offices are open Mon-Fri 8am-4:30pm, while the UI Claims Center is open Mon-Fri 9am-5:30pm Eastern Time and 8am-4:30pm Central Time.
 If you are filing online you will need a valid email address.
 Free email account options can be found here (https://tdlwd.tn.gov/forms/AVTEX/CreateEmail.aspx).
 Before you begin your claim, be sure to have the following information ready: